OpenMS/OpenMS-docs/docs/quick-reference/glossary.md

   Tandem mass spectrometry, MS^2^, a technique where two or more mass analyzers are coupled together using an additional reaction step to increase their abilities to analyse chemical samples.

-Collision-induced dissociation (CID)
+collision-induced dissociation (CID)
   A mass spectrometry technique to induce fragmentation of selected ions in the gas phase.
 Also known as Collision induced dissociation.

 TOPP
-  The OpenMS Proteomics Pipeline.
+  The OpenMS Pipeline.

 MSGFPlusAdapter
   Adapter for the MS-GF+ protein identification (database search) engine.
 More information is available [here](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_MSGFPlusAdapter.html).